bbannier/bbannier.github.com/_posts/2015-05-02-Writing-a-basic-clang-static-analysis-check.md

   whenever a match was found; we can perform further actions here (e.g. emit a warning).

-In our case we want tp check for any `virtual` method of some class whether any of the class' bases defined a method with the same name, and our implementation strategy will be
+In our case we want to check for any `virtual` method of some class whether any of the class' bases defined a method with the same name, and our implementation strategy will be